DMVis/DMVis/documentation/components/label.md

 - Type: `bool`
 - Default: `true`

-Whether the label has a background or not.
+Whether the label has a background.

 ## backgroundOpacity